 - An internet connection with a speed of at least 10mbps.

 - The latest version of Chrome, Firefox, Edge or Safari, set to accept cookies and pop-ups.

-  - Adobe Flash and Adobe Reader, to view content.
+- Adobe Reader to view content.

 - Word processing software, such as MS Word or Google Docs.